Tektronix TDS694C 4x10 GS/s Digital Scope

 HP scopes have much better knob response than Teks of the same vintage.
 This is the first HP scope I've ever owned.
 It was less than half the price of my workhorse Tektronix TDS 744A, and overall it seems to work fine.
 One wart is that it doesn't automatically sense when you're using a ×10 probe.

 Sampling scopes are stroboscopic; you get one data point per trigger event so that it takes 512 triggers to get a full trace.
 On the other hand, a digitizing scope this fast (50Gs/s) would cost as much as a house on a lake.
-This one is nearly pristine; it's my primary tool for really fast measurements and for things like settling time, where stroboscopic sampling prevents overdriving the scope's vertical amplifier and causing artifacts.
-Takes two 2-channel plug-ins and has two built-in semi-rigid coax delay lines.
+This one is nearly pristine; it's my primary tool for really fast measurements and for things like amplifier settling time, where stroboscopic sampling prevents overdriving the scope's vertical amplifier and causing artifacts, making the fine settling details easily visible.
+Takes two 2-channel plug-ins and has two built-in semi-rigid coax delay lines to allow triggering off the same edge you're measuring.

-More of a workhorse—21k hours, but still nice and bright.
+More of a workhorse—21k hours on the clock but still nice and bright.
 The 11801C doesn't have the built-in delay lines, but can take up to four 2-channel plug-ins.
 (The 50 vs 20GHz doesn't matter much—I don't have the 30- or 50-GHz plug-ins, but a 20GHz scope is enough to be getting on with.)
 Since I rely on the 11802 so heavily, it makes sense to have a spare.

 - SD-14 3GHz Dual Probe Head #1 (new)